namlani/bikesharing/README.md

 The key takeaways from this analysis are:

 1. Men are the highest demographic of user.
-This could suggest a way of advertising.
+This could suggest a way of targeting advertising.
 2. Bikes are most often used during work commute hours.
-This could suggest another way of advertising.
+This could suggest another way of targeting advertising.
 3. The higher the population is in an area, the more bikes there should be.

 See above analysis as a Tableau dashboard here: